abyssmu/PythonCommandTyper/README.md

 ## Running

 To officially run the program, you can click the play button in the top right of the code window.
+After, switch to the game and get setup in whatever way you need and click the command key `o` (or your new one).

 ## Game Dependent Enter